bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 Where Cap'n Proto in Rust handles reading messages from a stream as part of the API, Flatbuffers just puts a `u32` at the front of each message to indicate the size.
 Not specifically a problem, but I would've rather seen message size integrated into the underlying format.

-Ultimately, I enjoyed using Flatbuffers, and had to do significantly less work to make it fast.
+Ultimately, I enjoyed using Flatbuffers, and had to do significantly less work to make it perform well.

 # Final Results